The poet W. B. Yeats once bemoaned: “The best lack all conviction, while the worst are full of passionate intensity.”

 9. Take Advantage of Offers by Vendors

-Tech companies want users to understand their product.
+Tech companies want users to understand their products.
 That’s why we create resources like help centers, tutorials, videos, blogs, and ebooks.
 Take advantage of these.
 Bookmark them on your computer for quick access and direct others to them when they seem confused.

 Sometimes vendors also offer more in-depth training.
 For Filevine users, check out our weekly webinars, which walk our users through features that might be new to them.